IntuitionLabs

 Introduction and Context

 Modern businesses are under pressure to automate increasingly complex processes marked by large data volumes and intelligent decision-making.
 Workflow automation platforms like Zapier and n8n have evolved to meet these needs by connecting disparate applications and, more recently, by integrating advanced AI services.
-With the rise of large language models (LLMs) (e.g., GPT-4), AI workflows—pipelines that use AI capabilities (text generation, image synthesis, data analysis, etc.)—are becoming mainstream.
+With the rise of large language models (LLMs) (e.g., GPT-4o, Claude, Gemini), AI workflows—pipelines that use AI capabilities (text generation, image synthesis, data analysis, agentic reasoning, etc.)—are becoming mainstream.
+The emergence of the Model Context Protocol (MCP) standard and autonomous AI agents in 2025–2026 has further accelerated this trend.
 This report compares Zapier and n8n in depth, especially for constructing AI-driven workflows, by examining their history, architectures, feature sets, cost models, security, and real-world use cases.

 Crucially, this report leverages independent sources (industry blogs, technical analyses, and vendor documentation) to present an unbiased comparison.
 The analysis will cover: platform overviews; core differences (architecture, extensibility, integrations); AI-related capabilities; pricing structures; security/compliance; performance; community support; and representative case studies.
 All claims are referenced to credible sources throughout.